iop_vdevice.h

 virtual bool IsDefault(void) const

-Definition: iop_vdevice.h:88
+Definition iop_vdevice.h:88

 virtual void ReadOutput(TokenReader &rTr)